Where can I find instructions for using the transfers?

 When designing your tickets, you should try to keep the design from getting too close to the edge of the paper.
 Many times, printers will show they have a borderless print option, however they are not actually able to do it so it’s best to keep the design about a quarter of an inch from the edges.
 Also, we suggest doing a test print on a plain piece of paper before printing on your raffle tickets.
 This way you can be sure the design isn’t getting cut off and achieves the desired results.

-I am not able to get my design onto other tickets within the template.
+I am not able to copy my design onto other tickets within the template.
 Please help!

-Once you have a design laid out in the first text box, you want to double click on the design.
+Once you have your design laid out in the first text box, click once on the area of text that you want to copy.
 The entire text box should then have a solid line around it.
-From here, you can copy the text box and then paste it.
-The entire text box should paste.
-Then you can re-position the new text box into the next ticket area.
+From here, you can “right click” and select copy.
+Then “right click” anywhere on the page and select paste.
+Click once on the pasted text box and drag to move it to the next ticket.
 Repeat this until all the tickets are completed.

 How do I get rid of the dotted lines in the template?